Bashan salient

 The Bashan Salient (המובלעת הסורית) was a territory in Southwestern Syria which was conquered by the Israeli Army during the 1973 Yom Kippur War.
-The salient was about twenty kilometres wide and encompassed an area of approximately 400km2, extending to a point 33 kilometres from the Syrian capital of Damascus.
+The salient was about twenty kilometres wide and encompassed an area of approximately 400 km2, extending to a point 33 kilometres from the Syrian capital of Damascus.
 The Salient was evacuated by the Israeli army shortly after the signing of a disengagement agreement between the Israeli and Syrian forces on May 31, 1974.
 The Salient included the summit of Mount Hermon, the town of Beit Jinn, and many other Syrian villages.

+Since December 2024, the salient is partially under the control of Israel following the Fall of the Assad regime and the subsequent Israeli invasion.